furqanhunzai/shell_script_project/README.md

 Auther: Furqan Ali
 ## Date: 20-Jan-2024
 ## Email: furqanaliwork@gmail.com
-## About: This is a shell scripting project for learning purpose, which lists the  collaborators on the Githb repository
+## About: This is a shell scripting project for learning purpose, there will be multiple scripts for automation for cost reduction etc please read the script , everything is inside